Follow meandering roads north from the coast to explore sublime volcanic landscapes and charming inland towns

-Renowned for it trout fishing, Lake Purrumbete near Camperdown is famous for its Rainbow, Brown Trout, Chinook Salmon and Brook Trout.
+Renowned for the size and consistency of its trout fishing, Lake Purrumbete near Camperdown is famous for its Rainbow, Brown and Brook Trout along with Chinook Salmon.
 This is where to go if you're looking for that BIG CATCH photo to show your friends!

 Red Rock Lookout